 I needed to re-think the whole idea but to be fair the ruins we created back then were very fragile and wouldn’t store or travel well anyway.
 The idea was great but the execution needed an update.

 Looking for inspiration there are plenty of youtube ‘how to’ videos and wargaming magazine articles about using hot glue guns and modern household materials for scenery building.
-I already owned a glue gun so I decided to give it a go.
+I already own a glue gun so I decided to give it a go.

 This is my cheap and cheerful way to rattle off some scenery.
 It was all painted with grey rattle can car paint primer as the base colour and then cheap pound store acrylic paints quickly brushed over the top – the entire lot was done in two days.